ChristianKouris/2048-ai/README.md

 ----
 You only need to submit the `ai.py` file on Gradescope for grading.

 If you have changed other files, make sure that your implementation works properly with the given `main.py` and `game.py`, and `test.py` which we will use for grading.
+The grading metrics are the same as PA1 (if you code fails the tests in `test.py` it will not get more than the Half grade).
+In addition, there are 3 extra points, see below.

 You can change almost anything in the starter code in `ai.py` except the the `compute_decision` function at Line 85.
 This function will be used by the tester.

 Task
 -----